 The sooner you start saving, the more time you'll have to grow your money.
 "What you save and invest in your first five to 10 years can grow to be the majority of your portfolio at retirement, even if you keep saving and investing for decades more," said Olson.
 "Compounding growth is that powerful."

 Maybe you really are keeping your spending under control so you can save for retirement.
-But, your efforts might not pay off if you haven’t bothered to figure out how much you will need to live comfortably in retirement.
+But, your efforts might not pay off if you haven't bothered to figure out how much you'll need to live comfortably in retirement.

-At the least, use an online calculator, such as Vanguard’s retirement income calculator or the Fidelity MyPlan Snapshot, to get a general idea of how much you need to save.
+At the very least, use an online calculator — such as Vanguard's retirement income calculator or the Fidelity MyPlan Snapshot — to get a general idea of how much you need to save.

 Michael Hardy, CFP with Mollot & Hardy, said he often sees people pick the mutual fund in their 401k lineup that has the best performance record, hoping that it continues to climb as it has in the past.
 It might seem like a logical strategy, but it's actually a mistake.

-Avoid this mistake by doing your homework, asking for help from your plan’s advisor and learning how to build a truly diversified portfolio that fits you, Olson said.
+Avoid this mistake by doing your homework, asking for help from your plan's advisor and learning how to build a truly diversified portfolio that fits you, said Olson.

 If you're only setting aside money in a retirement account when the market is up, it means you're paying a premium because stock prices are higher.

-“This is actually the worst time to put your money into your retirement account,” Hardy said.
+"This is actually the worst time to put your money into your retirement account," said Hardy.